lino-framework/book/docs/specs/vat.rst

    where you buy post stamps (0%), books (9%) and additional service (20%).

-Accounting invoices
+Account invoices
 ===================

-An **accounting invoice** is an invoice for which the user enters just the bare accounts and amounts.
-They are stored using the :class:`VatAccountInvoice` model as voucher type.
+An :term:`account invoice` is an invoice for which the user enters just the bare accounts and amounts.
+The :mod:`lino_xl.lib.vat` plugin defines a VAT-capable implementation of :term:`account invoices <account invoice>`.
 They are typically used to store incoming purchase invoices, and they do no not usually produce a printable document.

 If you also need products, quantities and discounts, use a journal having :class:`VatProductInvoice <lino_xl.lib.sales.VatProductInvoice>` as voucher type instead.

-Accounting invoices are typically used to store incoming purchase invoices, but exceptions in both directions are possible: (1) purchase invoices can be stored using :class:`VatProductInvoice <lino_xl.lib.sales.VatProductInvoice>` if stock management is important, or (2) outgoing sales invoice can be stored as :class:`VatAccountInvoice` because they have been created using some external tool and are entered into Lino just for the general ledger.
+Account invoices are typically used to store incoming purchase invoices, but exceptions in both directions are possible: (1) purchase invoices can be stored using :class:`VatProductInvoice <lino_xl.lib.sales.VatProductInvoice>` if stock management is important, or (2) outgoing sales invoice can be stored as :class:`VatAccountInvoice` because they have been created using some external tool and are entered into Lino just for the general ledger.

+It is one of the most basic voucher types, which can be used even in  accounting applications that don't have :mod:`lino_xl.lib.sales`.

 There are two database models:

 .. class:: VatAccountInvoice

-    Django model for storing  *accounting invoices*.
+    Django model for storing :term:`account invoices <account invoice>`.

 .. class:: InvoiceItem

-    Django model for representing items of *accounting invoices*.
+    Django model for representing items of an :term:`account invoice`.

 There are several views: